ilijalichkovski/application-guide-uwcmk/index.md

 ## Step 2: Eligibility Form

-After your email verification is complete, you will be redirected to the page shown below.
-Click on the green **"View Programs"** box, and in the new page, click **"Fill out eligibility profile"**.
+After your email verification is complete, you will be redirected to the page shown below. <u> Do not worry about the "No applications" message &mdash; the system simply needs some aditional information in order to present the appropriate application to you.<\u> Thus, click on the green **"View Programs"** box.

+![](Screenshot_5.png)

+In the new page, click **"Fill out eligibility profile"**.
 This eligibility form is used by the system to verify which applications you can be considered for.

-![](Screenshot_5.png)

 ![](Screenshot_6.png)